necatiarslan/aws-access-vscode-extension/README.md

 # Aws Access
-Helps you to manage your AWS Credentials.
+Helps you to manage your AWS Access Credentials.

-- The shared credentials file on Linux, Unix, and macOS: ~/.aws/credentials
-- The shared credentials file on Windows: C:\Users\USER_NAME\.aws\credentials

 For more detail on aws credentials https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html